Jairop2409/sep10-freedom-project/tool/learning-log.md

 #### What I learned from the video
 - setting an attribute to an animation can set the animation to autoplay

-#### What I made and how I used  Previous things I learned to add onto what I learned
+#### What I made and how I used  Previous things I learned to add to what I learned
 * I made   1 box and another animated box
   * The code I used for making another animated box was